DataDog/hiring-engineers/answers.md

 ### Q5.
 Can you change the collection interval without modifying the Python check file you created?

-I will answer the bonus question for which I referred to this article: [Write Agent Check](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7)
+I referred to this article when answering the bonus question: [Write Agent Check](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7)

 I can change the collection interval by altering the below yaml file at the min_collection interval variable.
-In the below I changed it to 60 seconds.
+In the below I changed it from 45 seconds to 60 seconds.
 This means there is no need to alter my python code.

 #### Collection interval code - 60 Seconds
 ```